argoproj/argo-rollouts/docs/features/analysis.md

           valueFrom:
             podTemplateHashValue: Latest
 ```
-Analysis arguments also support valueFrom for reading any Rollout fields and passing them as arguments to AnalysisTemplate.
+Analysis arguments also support valueFrom for reading metadata fields and passing them as arguments to AnalysisTemplate.
-An example would be to reference metadata labels like env and region and passing them along to AnalysisTemplate, or any field
+An example would be to reference metadata labels like env and region and passing them along to AnalysisTemplate.
-from the Rollout status

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Rollout